 A house plant-filled apartment is a beautiful thing.
-But if you’re a cat or dog parent, you need to know what kind of plant you’re buying before you bring it home.
-Many common house plants are toxic to pets and can cause issues like vomiting, diarrhea or worse if ingested.
-Don’t panic, though — our updated list of pet-friendly house plants is here to help.
-Let this be your plant shopping-guide the next time you’re in the market for a new house plant.
+But if you’re a pet parent, you’ll need to be careful.
+Unfortunately, many house plants are toxic to pets and can cause issues like vomiting or diarrhea.
+Don’t panic, though — our roundup of pet-friendly house plants is here to help.
+Let this list be your shopping guide the next time you’re on the hunt for a new plant baby.

-The African violet is an ideal choice if your heart’s set on a houseplant that blooms.
-The gorgeous plant comes in a variety of bold, purple hues.
-It’s a low-maintenance pick that doesn’t require much light to grow and thrive, so it tends to do well in tiny apartments.
+If your heart’s set on a houseplant that blooms, go for the African violet.
+This gorgeous plant comes in a variety of bold, purple hues.
+It’s a low-maintenance pick that doesn’t require much light to grow, so it tends to do well in apartments.

-Spider plants are a popular choice for beginner indoor gardeners not only because they’re safe for cats and dogs, but also because of their intriguing “spidery” appearance.
-They are also one of the easiest plants to care for.
+Spider plants are a popular choice for beginner indoor gardeners.
+Not only are they safe for cats and dogs, but they boast an intriguing “spidery” appearance.
+They are also one of the easiest plants to maintain.
 Spider plants do well indoors and can withstand most conditions, though they will thrive in bright light.
-Another bonus: They aren’t prone to any serious issues other than brown tips.
+Another bonus: Spider plants aren’t prone to any serious issues other than brown tips!

 If you have a roomier apartment, consider an areca palm.
 These plants are more small trees and can grow up to seven feet in height, so you’ll need to have high ceilings in your space to make it work.
 They are relatively low-maintenance and prefer dry soil, so you’ll only need to water them about once a week.

 Venus flytraps aren’t pest-friendly, but they are pet-friendly house plants.
-These little carnivorous plants do need to eat live bugs to stay healthy, but they can go a few months without bug food, so you’ll only need to do it once in a while.
-They’ll thrive under direct light but can do all right in the shade.
+These little carnivorous plants need live bugs to stay healthy, but they can go a few months without bug food, so you’ll only need to feed yours once in a while.
+They’ll thrive under direct light but can do all right in the shade, too.
 Just be careful not to set them in front of a window during the summertime, as too much direct sunlight will dry them out.

 Polka Dot Plant

 The polka dot plant is almost as cute as its name.
-Famous for its vibrant pink or red colors (though it comes in white, too), it stands out when paired with duller house plant varieties.
+Beloved for its vibrant pink or red colors (though it comes in white, too), it stands out when paired with duller house plant varieties.
 Polka dot plants need bright light and prefer to be planted in fast-draining potting soil.
 One downside to these plants is that they have a relatively short lifespan and often die after flowering.
 We think it’s worth it to enjoy their short-lived glory, though.
-This guide from Parade will come in handy if you’re considering a polka dot plant.

 Last on our list of pet-friendly house plants is the orchid.
 These gorgeous blooms aren’t the easiest to care for, but their striking appearance makes is worth the effort.
-Be careful not to overwater your orchid, and pay attention to its daily needs to determine how much water to give it.
-Check out this Better Homes & Gardens article for more orchid advice.
+Be careful not to overwater your orchid — keep an eye on its appearance to figure out a watering schedule that works.